 - On arrival at the Australian Museum, use your phone to scan the QR code and enter your details for Covid-19 contact tracing should it be required by NSW Health

-- General admission is not timed and visitor calculations have been made for each area of the Australian Museum, meeting the 4 sqm regulations
+- General admission is not timed and visitor calculations have been made for each area of the Australian Museum, meeting the 4 sqm regulations.

-Toilets are available on every level.
+Toilets are available on every level of the museum.